stuffnting/11ty-notes/setup.md

 },
 ```

-## Debug mode

-Debug mode gives lots of details about the build process.
-See here for [more](https://www.11ty.dev/docs/debugging/).
+This will slow the build process down, and you might want to use it when building, but not when developing.

-## Watch and Serve
+## Watch and Serve, Ignore and Add Targets

 For dev server options see [here](https://www.11ty.dev/docs/dev-server/).